 22014

-Once you’ve gone through the account setup procedure, you can login to the cluster via ssh to a login node and begin using the cluster.
+To submit jobs you will first need to set up your account.
+Once you’ve gone through the account setup procedure, you can login to the cluster via ssh to a login node and/or use Open OnDemand.
+The guide below assumes that you will be using the command line (CLI) for interaction with Slurm.

-FASRC cluster nodes run the CentOS distribution of the Linux operating system and commands are run under the “bash” shell.
-As with most supercomputers work is done via command line, typing commands into a prompt, and not via a GUI (graphical user interface).
+FASRC cluster nodes run the Rocky distribution of the Linux operating system and commands are run under the bash shell.
 There are a number of Linux and bash references, cheat sheets and tutorials available on the web.
-RC’s own training is also available.
+FASRC’s own training is also available.

 Storage and Scratch on the Cluster